Devilx86/ImpostorModmenu/README.md

 - Attach to Player
 - Attach Player to me
 - Spoof Message ( talk on chat as any other player)
-- Kick Player
+- Kick Player (Kick anyone except for the host)
 - Cast Vote
 - Report Dead
-- Blame Murder Player
+- Blame Murder Player (Make an impostor other than yourself kill the selected player)
-- Murder Player as me
+- Murder Player as me (Kill a selected player if you are the impostor)
 - Complete Player Tasks

 Lobby